(This page is frequently updated)

 Liturgical resources are available from the Australian Catholic Bishops’ Conference.
 Click here for their website which has the most up to date resources.

 The bishops recommend:

-- Liturgy of the Word and prayers for the 29th Sunday in Ordinary Time
+- Liturgy of the Word and prayers for the First Sunday in Advent

 This link will open a pdf file of a Liturgy of the Word.
 You can view it on your iPad, save it, or print it out.
 Contact Elissa if you want any IT help or if you just want a paper version!

 - Christmas messages from the bishops in Australia

 - Pope Francis’ message for the 106th World Day of Migrants and Refugees (27th September 2020)

 - Prayer for Child Protection Sunday (13th September 2020)